david-perez/tfg-code/readme.md

 Some valuable insights into the dataset can be gained by running the queries in the folder `sql/explore_dataset`.

+Install the project's dependencies using `pip install -r requirements.txt`.

+Download the `en_core_web_sm` spaCy model and symlink it to `en` within the `spacy/data` directory.
+Both of these things can be done using the command [`python -m spacy download en`](https://spacy.io/models/).

 ## Setup

 Fill in the connection details to a PostgreSQL database containing the [MIMIC-III](https://mimic.physionet.org/) dataset